wbcomdesigns/buddypress-activity-filter/readme.txt

 == Frequently Asked Questions ==
-= Will it work with BP2.6 lower version =
-No
+= Compatible BuddyPress Version =
+Greater than BP v2.6+

 == Screenshots ==

-The screenshots are present in the root of the plugin folder.
-1. screenshot-1 - is the screen that shows the plugin name displayed in plugin listing page.
+1. Plugin Listing- is the screen that shows the plugin name displayed in plugin listing page. screenshot-1.png
-2. screenshot-2 - is the screen that shows actual settings screen in buddypress options.
+2. Plugin Options - is the screen that shows actual settings screen in buddypress options. screenshot-2.png

 == Changelog ==
 = 1.0.0 =